TheGoodlike13/liberty_or_death/README.md

 might be required.
 What if I just open the page in a browser inside a VM though?

 Success!
 It took a little effort to find the page, as they also have their product specific pages online, but I can copy the command now!
 Hurray!

+    rpm -ivh krb5-server-1.10.3-10.el6_4.6.x86_64.rpm

 Except it doesn't work.

 The command uses rpm, which I assume is a client for some place that you can download from.
 Well, this fresh Ubuntu ain't got that.
 But at least it tells me this!
-And even tells me how to install it! 'sudo apt install rpm'.
+And even tells me how to install it!

+    sudo apt install rpm

 It installs without a hitch.
 So how about running the command now?
-It doesn't work.
+It still doesn't work.

 First thing that rpm does is immediately reprimand me for doing something I don't know what it is.
 'You should use Alien instead!'
 Oh yeah, I'll just take it up with the guys who wrote